 The Daigas Group deems that it is necessary for the Group to listen to people's voices sincerely and conduct its business activities based on such voices, if it is to fulfill its corporate social responsibility (CSR).

-The Daigas Group identified important aspects for the Group's CSR, which we call “materiality, ” or “material aspect” by referring to the fourth edition of the Sustainability Reporting Guidelines (G4) while taking into account the current social issues and continuing dialog with stakeholders and experts in relevant fields.
+The Daigas Group identified important aspects for the Group's CSR, which we call “materiality,” or “material aspect,” by referring to the GRI Sustainability Reporting Standards (GRI Standards), a global standard for sustainability report compiled by the Global Reporting Initiative (GRI), while taking into account the current social issues and continuing dialog with stakeholders and experts in relevant fields.

 In this report, the Group explains the management situation regarding each material aspects and the degree of implementation of relevant measures.
-The Group discloses, as much as possible about activities other than those related to the material aspects so that a full picture of the Group's CSR is made known to parties outside and inside the Group.
+The Group posts, as much as possible, activities other than those related to the material aspects so that a full picture of the Group's CSR is made known to parties outside and inside the Group.

 Coverage and Materiality

 In selecting topics to be covered in the report and prioritizing them, we took into consideration their importance to the Daigas Group and their importance to society, chosen by outside experts.

 Readability and Ease of Understanding

 To ensure that a wide range of readers can understand the information provided in this report, careful consideration is given to visual design, including the text size, use of colors, pictures and diagrams, and explanatory notes are provided for technical terms.